- Download our Moving to Colombia Guide (PDF)

 In Colombia, every clinic or hospital must provide immediate medical care to anyone who requires emergency medical attention.

-In case of an emergency, expats can call the national emergency number (123) and will be redirected to the appropriate service.
-For English-speaking operators, it's best to contact the Colombian tourist police.
+In an emergency, expats can call the national emergency number (123) and will be redirected to the appropriate service.
+If they want English-speaking operators, they can request to be connected to the Colombian tourist police (policía turística).